sharkiiee/MERN/NOTES/React/02_Basic React.md

 2. Create counter button using react
 	- Must have cleaner syntax
 3. Create a basic todo application showing title and description of three to-dos.
+4. Add a button to the todo application that inserts the new todo.